 the one who trained them –

-There is nothing worse than having bottled up gifts with no way of expressing
+There is nothing worse than having bottled up gifts with no avenue of

 concealed.”
 Any gifted person would prefer being mentored and corrected for